hamidnazari/UEFI-Tuts/README.md

 - **UEFI 2.9 Specs PDF** : https://uefi.org/specifications

-- **WARNING** : The 40 meg file is still there, but for MAC users, the 256 meg file is in the ZIP inside of the HOLD folder.
-Windows users CAN use that size file too.
+- **NOTICE** : The 40 meg file is still there, and can now be used by MAC and Linux users.
+The 256 meg file is in the ZIP inside of the HOLD folder for those who want a larger drive.hdd file to play with.
+All Operating System users CAN use that size file too.

 - **The IMAGECREATOR program has been removed.**